Codelessandro/openha_prog2/README.md

 }

-#Usage
 first argument: index of homework second argument: prename thirg argument: lastname

-#Settings
-adjust  self.mainpath  and self.zippath
+#ettings: adjust  self.mainpath  and self.zippath

 >In zippath are the folders SoSe18 Prog2 WINF-HA01, SoSe18 Prog2 WINF-HA02,... that contain the zips.
 Please remove the token *** (whatsorever) behind SoSe18 Prog2 WINF-HA01***
 >In mainpath we extract the zips and open

-#Note
 You have to make sure you can run idea from the command line (Tools > Create Command-line launcher)